jro1234/admdjobs/README.md

 job runtime, the database is created and run, and each `adaptivemdworker` subsequently connects.
 When hosted in a stable location, the database address can be written as a configuration option.

-Use `install_adaptivemd.sh` and specify the appropriate install directories at the top of file (`INSTALL_MONGODB`, `INSTALL_ADAPTIVEMD`, etc).
-These install directories will be converted and saved in the user's `bashrc` for navigating later (ie `cd $ADMD_JOBS` to script or save some time).
-ADMD is run in a *compact* layout on Titan; the HPC job completely contains and executes all elements to run ADMD.
-So all 4 components are specified, and set to be visible to compute nodes.

 * $ADMD_JOBS - directory described below